Ennea/karafuru/README.md

 ## Automatic gamut correction

 As stated, the LCH color space is much broader than the RGB color space.
 That means not all of its colors can be mapped to RGB.
-Therefore, _karafuru_ will automatically reduce the chroma component when picking colors inside the LCH color space, so the resulting color will fit into the RGB color space. _karafuru_ will also display a warning when the current color is being corrected.
+Therefore, _karafuru_ will automatically reduce the chroma component when picking colors inside the LCH color space in such a way that the resulting color will fit into the RGB color space. _karafuru_ will also display a warning when the current color is being corrected.

 ## Credits